UCB-w261/w261-environment/setup-aws-hadoop-env/README.md

 ![Key Pair](https://github.com/UCB-w261/w261-environment/blob/master/setup-aws-hadoop-env/jupyter_lab_autosave.png)

 ### 22. Make sure you shutdown your instance when not working on your homeworks.
-You will be using compute resources at 4x the pace (t2.xlarge), and the Free-Tier account only has a certain amount of hrs for free in a month.
+You will be using compute resources at 4x the pace (t2.xlarge), and could cost more than expected if left unattended.

 ![Stop Instance](https://github.com/UCB-w261/w261-environment/blob/master/setup-aws-hadoop-env/step_16.png)